Platform

 No, use of a potassium binder is not an exclusion criteria.

-1.3 Bloods are usually taken on the day of randomisation, but test results comes out later in the day (after the visit for randomization).
-In case K level is >5.5, does participant need to hold off commencing study medication and do another blood test in 1 week?
+1.3 Bloods are usually taken on the day of randomisation, but test results come out later in the day (after the visit for randomization).
+In case K level is >5.5 mmol/L, does participant need to hold off commencing study medication and do another blood test in 1 week?

 Yes.
 They should employ some potassium lowering strategies before the next blood test in a week.
 The finerenone guidance document contains more information about this.